 - Create a loyalty program.
 Again Smile.io can take care of this.

 - Upsell products that directly relate…i.e. Socks when shoes are purchased.
+Check out this awesome article on how to use upsells.

 - Exit intent pop-ups.
 The abandoned cart rate is ever increasing so being able to get back in contact with a potential customer is a must.